 The following is a general description of the steps we take each quarter to determine the value of our investment portfolio.
 All of our portfolio investments are recorded at fair value as determined in good faith by our Adviser and our management using procedures established by, and under the direction of our Board of Directors.
 As a result, there is uncertainty as to the value of our portfolio investments, and our estimates of fair value may differ significantly from the values that could obtained if a ready market for the securities existed.
 Investments for which market quotations are readily available are recorded in our financial statements at such market quotations.
+In addition, investments for which a limited market exists and that have not been rated by an NRSRO (such as certain participations in syndicated loans) are submitted to SPSE for opinions of value, along with the indicative bid price offered by the syndication agent's desk on or near the valuation date to validate the indicative bid price offered by the syndication agent's desk.
 With respect to any investments for which market quotations are not readily available, we perform the following valuation process each quarter:

-- Our quarterly valuation process begins with each portfolio company or investment being initially assessed by our Adviser's investment professionals responsible for the investment, using valuation policies and procedures previously established by our Board of Directors. - For all debt securities that are not publicly traded and that are issued to portfolio companies where we have no equity, or equity-like securities, we will seek an independent opinion of value of such debt securities from SPSE. - Preliminary valuation conclusions are then discussed with our management, and documented, along with any SPSE opinions of value, for review by our Board of Directors.
+- Our quarterly valuation process begins with each portfolio company or investment being initially assessed by our Adviser's investment professionals responsible for the investment, using valuation policies and procedures previously established by our Board of Directors. - For certain debt securities and debt securities in which we have equity, or equity-like interest, we will seek an independent opinion of value of such debt securities from SPSE. - Preliminary valuation conclusions are then discussed with our management, and documented, along with any SPSE opinions of value, for review by our Board of Directors.